stbenigma/im-standard-python/pythonWork/pythonSource/SSOT_db/dbstructure/documentation/READ-ME.md

 # SSOT-Docu

-In this directory we publish the current model for the SSOT-Database and -system.
+In this directory we _publishable the current model for the SSOT-Database and -system.

 ## Documentation